ChristopherBrum/Networking/the_internet/the_internet.md

 **_Inter-network communication_**

-LANs limit communication to devices included in a LAN, but _Routers_ allow communication to occur between _networks_. _Routers_ 'route' network traffic to other networks.
+- LANs limit communication to devices included in a LAN, but _Routers_ allow communication to occur between _networks_. _Routers_ 'route' network traffic to other networks.

 **_Network of Networks_**

-On a basic level, the internet consists of a multitude of individual networks connected together, and in between these sub-networks is a system of routers that direct network traffic.
+- On a basic level, the internet consists of a multitude of individual networks connected together, and in between these sub-networks is a system of routers that direct network traffic.

+---

 ## Protocols

-- What is a protocol?
+**_What is a Protocol?_**

-  A **protocol** is a well-known set of rules and standards used to communicate between machines.
+> A **protocol** is a well-known set of rules and standards used to communicate between machines.

-- Common internet communication protocols
+**_Why do we need Protocols?_**

+- The variety of electronic communication that needs to communicate these days is astounding:
+  - Devices (phone brands, phone models, tvs, computers, toasters, etc.)
+  - Connection devices (hubs, switches, routers, etc.)
+  - Server configurations
+  - Variety of software run on these components

+- A number of different _protocols_ are used in order to standardize different aspects of network communication over the internet.
+  - IP, SMTP, TCP, HTTP, Ethernet, are all examples of different protocols.

-- Main reasons there are so many protocols for network communication
+**_Main reasons there are so many protocols for network communication_**

-  - Protocols for different aspects of communication
+- **Protocols for different aspects of communication**
+  - Just like human speech, where the order of the words said matter, or the back and forth that occurs in a conversation, protocols can ensure communication across the network is understood between both parties.

-  - Different protocols for the same aspect of communication
+- **Different protocols for the same aspect of communication**
+  - Just like different scenarios require different styles of communication depending on the context(e.g. student speaking to teacher vs friends speaking in a group) within human speech, some scenarios of network communication can require different rules depending on the context.

+- For example:
+  - TCP and UDP would be examples of two protocols that address the transfer of messages between applications, but do so differently.
+  - TCP and HTTP would be examples of two protocols that address different aspects of communication; TCP for the transfer of messages between applications, and HTTP for the structure of those messages.

+---

 ## A Layered System